In a recent study from the University of Massachusetts Dartmouth, researchers found that social media use among Fortune 500 companies has slowed down.

-- What about your brand is unique?
+- What about your brand that is unique?
 Are you giving it enough attention?

-Lesson #5: Never abandon your blog for Facebook
+Lesson #5: Never abandon your blog in favor of Facebook

-One interesting trend that was uncovered from the Dartmouth study was that some Fortune 500 companies have abandoned their blogs for Facebook.
+One interesting trend that was uncovered from the Dartmouth study was that some Fortune 500 companies have abandoned their blogs in favour of Facebook.

-Now, while it’s wise not to ignore the 800 million member social site, giving up your blog is a bad idea.
-Here why:
+Now, while it’s wise not to ignore the 800-million member social site, giving up your blog is a bad idea.
+Here is why:

 - You can’t fully brand your Fan Page experience –you can customize certain aspects about your Fan Page, but you won’t have control over such things as color, logos and messages.